-Breast Cancer cells were seeded at 1×10^4 in 6 well plates.
+Breast Cancer cells were seeded at 1x104 density in 6 well plates.
 After the confluency, cells were treated with or without miR-375 inhibitor for 72 h.
-A wound was created by using a micropipette (0.2-2 μl) tip in the middle area of confluent cells.
-Cell migration was evaluated with time and images were taken using phase-contrast microscopy at 20x magnifications ^[8,9].
+A wound was created by using a micropipette (0.2-2 μ l) tip in the middle area of confluent cells.
+Cell migration was evaluated with time and images were taken Floid Cell Imaging Station at 20x magnifications in a phase contrast mode (8,9).